lgoyes/BookNotes/CleanArchitecture-RobertCMartin.md

 * Few of today's programmers believe that formal proofs are an appropriate way to produce high-quality software.

+### Science to the Rescue

+* Science does not work by proving statemets tru, but rather by _proving statements false_.

+### Tests

+* Testing shows the presence, not the absence, of bugs.
+* All the tests can do, after sufficient testing effort, is allow us to deem a program to be correct enough for our purposes.
+* Such proofs of incorrectness can be applied only to _provable_ programs.
+* Structured programming forces us to recursively decompose a program into a set of small provable functions.

+> If such tests fail to prove incorrectness, then we deem the functions to be correct enough for our purposes.

 ## 5. Object-Oriented Programming.

+* When Dahl and Nygaard moved the function call stack frame to the heap and invented OO.
+* OO makes software easier to understand because it has a closer relationship to the real world.
+* Nature of OO: _encapsulation_, _inheritance_ and _polimorphism_.

+### Encapsulation?

+* Provide easy and effective encapsulation of data and functions.
+* We see this concept in action as the private data members and the public member functions of a class.
+* The C++ compiler, for technical reasons (it needs to know the size of the instances of each class), needed the member variables of a class to be declared in the header file of that class.
+* Many OO languages have little or no enforced encapsulation.
+* OO certainly does depend on the idea that programmers are well-behaved enough to not circumbent encapsulated data.

+### Inheritance?

+* Inheritance is simply the redeclaration of a group of variables and functions within an enclosing scope.

+### Polymorphism?

+* The bottom line is that polymorphism is an application of pointers to functions.
+Programmers have been using pointers to functions to achieve polymorphic behavior since Von Neumann architectures were first implemented in the late 1940s.
+* OO languages may not have given us polymorphism, but they have made it mush safer and much more convenient.

+#### The Power of Polymorphism

+* The IO devices have become plugins to the `copy` program.
+* Our programs should be _device_ independent.
+* We discovered that we really wanted tose programs to do the same job, but use a different device.
+* OO allows the plugin architecture to be used anywhere, for anything.

+#### Dependency Inversion

+* Any source code dependency, no matter where it is, can be inverted.
+* Any of those source code dependencies can be turned around by inserting an interface between them.
+* Software architects working in systems written in OO languages have _absolute control_ over the direction of all source code dependencies in the system.

+> Independent Deployability: If the source code in a component changes, only that component needs to be redeployed.
+> OO is the ability, through the use of polymorphism, to gain absolute control over every source code dependency in the system.

 ## 6. Functional Programming.

+* The Java program uses a _mutable_ variable - a variable that changes state during the execution of the program.
+That variable is `i`-the loop control variable.
+No such mutable variable exists in the Clojure program. **In the Clojure program, variables like `x` are initialized, but they are never modified**.
+* Variables in functional languages do not vary.

+### Immutability and Architecture.

+* All race conditions, deadlock conditions, and concurrent update problems are due to mutable variables.
+You cannot have a race condition or a concurrent update problem if no variable is ever updated.
+* Is immutability practicable?
+Yes, immutability can be practicable, if certain compromises are made.

+### Segregation of Mutability

+* The immutable components perform their tasks in a purely functional way, without using any mutable variables.
+* Since mutating state exposes those components to all the problems of concurrency, it is common practice to use some kind of _transactional memory_ to protect the mutable variables from concurrect update and race conditions.
+* The point is that well-structured applications will be segregated into those components that do not mutate variables and those that do.
+* Push as much processing as possible into the immutable components.

+### Event Sourcing

+* The more memory we have, and the faster our machines are, the less we need mutable state.
+* To make this scheme work forever, we would need infinite storage and infinite processing power.
+* Event sourcing is a strategy wherein we store the transactions, but not the state.
+* More importantly, nothing ever gets deleted or updated from such a data store.
+As a consequence, our applications are not CRUD; they are just CR.
+Also, because neither updates nor deletions occur in the data store, there cannot be any concurrent update issues.
+* If we have enough storage and enough processor power, we can make our applications entirely immutable -and, therefore, _entirely functional_.

 ## 7. SRP: The Single Responsility Principle.